mozilla/ActiveData/docs/_Caring_for_ActiveData.md

 1. Stop SpotManager
 2. Terminate all ETL instances
 3. Create S3 buckets and queues
-4. Use development run ETL and confirm use of buckets and queues, and confirm creation of new tables in production
+4. Use development to run ETL and confirm use of buckets and queues, and confirm creation of new tables in production
 5. Push code to `etl` branch
-6. Pull SpotManager changes (on `beta` branch) to its instance
+6. Pull SpotManager changes (on `managera` branch) to its instance
 7. Start Spot manager;
 8. Confirm nothing blows up; which will take several minutes as SpotManager negotiates pricing and waits to setup instances
 9. Run the backfill, if desired